Welcome to Riggs Financial Inc.

 It is through this inspiration from our clients that we have grown our business to over 50 businesses who depend upon us for their brokerage and financial education of their employees.
 Many of our clients are still with us after 26 years!
 We do group and individual enrollment meeting so we can get to know our clients.

 Today, we strive to offer every product which can bring value to our client base.
 Escalating costs associated with employee benefits and retirement plans can be controlled with negotiation with comparative information properly presented.
-Our mission is to bring value to our clients through cost negotiation, product and differentiation, education.
+Our mission is to bring value to our clients through cost negotiation, product differentiation, and education.
 Our employee presentations are designed to promote loyalty by helping them determine their long term financial goals.

 We can act in the capacity of a fiduciary on retirement plans.
 This protects the business owner by supporting their role also as a plan fiduciary.
 Unbelievably, most business owners are the only fiduciary on their 401k plan.
 Business owners can seed some of the risk by requiring that their advisors also be a fiduciary.